A Differential Perspective on Distributional Reinforcement Learning: Numerical Experiments

 \section{Numerical Experiments}

 This appendix contains details regarding the numerical experiments performed as part of this work.
-We discuss the experiments performed in the \emph{red-pill blue-pill} environment \cite{Rojas2025-bf}, and the well-known \emph{inverted pendulum} environment.\\

-The aim of the experiments was to contrast and compare the Differential Distributional RL algorithms (see Appendix \ref{appendix_algs}) with non-distributional average-reward RL algorithms.
-In particular, we aimed to show how the Differential Distributional RL algorithms could be utilized to find the average-reward-optimal policy (while also learning the corresponding optimal per-step reward distribution), and contrast the results to those of non-distributional algorithms, which served as a sort of ‘baseline’ to illustrate how our distributional approach compares to a non-distributional one.
+The overall aim of the experiments was to contrast and compare our Differential Distributional RL algorithms (see Appendix \ref{appendix_algs}) with non-distributional differential (i.e., average-reward RL) algorithms.
+In particular, we aimed to: 1) show how the Differential Distributional RL algorithms could be utilized to find the average-reward-optimal policy while also learning the corresponding optimal per-step reward distribution, and 2) contrast the results to those of non-distributional algorithms, which served as a sort of ‘baseline’ to illustrate how our distributional approach compares to a non-distributional one.
 In this work, we utilized non-distributional average-reward RL algorithms derived from the Differential framework proposed in \citet{Wan2021-re}.
-The aforementioned (non-distributional) algorithms used for comparison are included in Section \ref{baseline_algorithms}.
+The aforementioned (non-distributional) Differential algorithms used for comparison are included in Section \ref{baseline_algorithms}.